Your Business Needs To Be At or Near The Top of the Google Search Results to Be Visible

 As a modern business, having an online presence is a must.
 And if you want people to visit your website, you simply have to be at the top of the Google search results page.

-So I thought I’d put together the most important tips to enable you to position your business to the top of search engine results pages and increase your web traffic.
+So I thought I’d put together the most important tips and best practices to enable you to position your business at the top of search engine results pages and increase your web traffic.

 SEO stands for search engine optimization.
 This boils down to the way your business ranks in organic searches on search engines like Google.
-Put more simply, the way you design your website, the content on the website and your overall internet authority influence where you rank on the Google search engine results pages (SERP).
+Put more simply, the way you design your website, the content on the website and your overall internet authority influence where you rank on the Google search engine results pages (SERP), the number of conversions, and ultimately how much sales is generated by your website.

 However, over the years, and across industries, SEO has been consistently shown to be the most cost-effective way to market your business, 24/7.

-Taking the time to learn more about how and why SEO works will help you save time and money in the long run, and keep your business at the top of Google.
+Taking the time to learn more about how and why SEO works will help you save time and money in the long run, attract searchers, and keep your business at the top of Google.

 Create an SEO Strategy